Free! Get Peter Leeds penny stock picks! Start your free trial at www.PeterLeeds.com. No risk, no obligation!

 There are always those investors who are willing to go beyond the call of duty, to make the greatest profits.
-I encourage this, and actually have perfected it with PennyStocks.com.
-I call the concept Extreme Research, and it can help you have more powerful and insightful knowledge than 99% of the traders out there.
+I encourage this, and actually have engaged in it when an opportunity presents itself.
+I call the concept "Extreme Research," and it can help you have more powerful and insightful knowledge than 99% of the traders out there.

-It also requires getting involved in these stocks and companies to a degree you never expected that you would.
+It also requires getting involved in these penny stocks and companies to a degree you never expected that you would.

 Better yet, when you called the Workplace Safety Board, and knew that would cause the factory to be shut down, you are getting involved to a degree beyond which most investors could even consider going.